PhotonMastr/PhotonMastr/README.md

 </div>
 <img src="https://komarev.com/ghpvc/?username=photonmastr&style=flat-square&color=blue" alt=""/>
 <h1>
-  Hey There!

-  I'm Tristan
+Hey there!
+I'm Tristan.
-  I code a bit
+I code in C, Rust, and Python.

-  not very good at it..
-  if i make projects in the future they will be here.
-  I know very little CSS and HTML.
-Some C and quite a bit of Rust I'm also now learning python.
-Kinda wish I learned sooner though.
+My main project is ConvertU.
+ConvertU is a converter program for all sorts of units, Centimetres, Feet, MPH, KPH, Fahrenheit, Celsius, Tons, Kilograms, Kilobytes, Gigabytes.
+Anything Mass, Digital Storage, Length, Speed, Or Temperature ConvertU covers.

+Currently ConvertU is in an early stage but there will be a GUI version and there will be more units and unit types